dotswg/dots-requirements/draft-ietf-dots-requirements.md

   such as a volumetric DDoS attack causing network congestion.

 DOTS signal:
-: A concise status/control message transmitted over the signal channel between DOTS agents, used to indicate the client's need for mitigation, or to convey the status of any requested mitigation.
+: A concise status/control message transmitted over the authenticated signal channel between DOTS agents, used to indicate the client's need for mitigation, or to convey the status of any requested mitigation.

 Heartbeat:
 : A message transmitted between DOTS agents over the signal channel, used as a